 If you had a permanent filter placed you will follow up with your primary doctor.
-The doctor will talk to you about the next steps in preventing and treating blood clots.
+The next steps in preventing and treating blood clots will be discussed.

 Retrievable Filters

 If you had a retrievable filter placed, a nurse or doctor from the IVC Filter Clinic in the IR department will follow up with you and your doctor.